wintercms/docs/setup-configuration.md

 If you have installed Winter CMS [via Composer](https://wintercms.com/docs/help/using-composer), you can remove the `winter/wn-cms-module` line in the `require` block within the `composer.json` file in the root folder of your Winter CMS install, and this will prevent Composer from installing or updating the CMS module.

-> **Note:** Some plugins may make references to classes within the CMS module.
+> **NOTE:** Some plugins may make references to classes within the CMS module.
 If this is the case, you will need to keep the CMS module files available in your install.

 <a name="trusted-hosts"></a>
 ### Trusted Hosts